 NFL-Reactions to Raiders' Nassib becoming first active player to come out as gay

-June 22 (Reuters) - Here is some reaction to the announcement by Las Vegas Raiders' defensive end Carl Nassib that he is gay, the first active National Football League (NFL) player to come out publicly. read more
+(Reuters) - Here is some reaction to the announcement by Las Vegas Raiders’ defensive end Carl Nassib that he is gay, the first active National Football League (NFL) player to come out publicly.

 Nassib also said he was donating $100,000 to the Trevor Project, a suicide prevention service for LGBT+ youth in the United States.